 The other place I can’t escape it is my phone.
 Boy Child insists on taking photos of his latest “base” and so my camera roll is full of brightly coloured, unidentifiable creations that really aren’t “instaworthy”.
 I hate Lego photos!

 The worst day in my relationship with Lego was the day we had to wash it.
 I won’t go into to details but there are certain conditions that children sometimes get which mean you have to clean everything in the house.
 If you know, you know.
 Actually, the washing wasn’t so bad, it was the drying it.
 We spent days with towels covered in it spread around the house waiting for it to finally dry.
 It really makes you question why we allow children, who are teaming with germs and parasites and who are regularly sick, to play with something so difficult to clean.

 Why I do actually do Love Lego a Bit

 Having said all that there are also plenty of reasons I love Lego.
 There is no other toy that my children play with as much.
 I reckon I could take away 80% of what they own and they wouldn’t miss it but they couldn’t live without the Lego.
 When they play with it, they are totally engrossed.
-Apart from the odd argument when they both want the same piece, they play nicely together with it, there aren’t a lot of toys I can say that about.
+Apart from the odd argument when they both want the same piece, they play nicely together with it (without my involvement!), there aren’t a lot of toys I can say that about.